abhishek8778/Bitcoin_Price_Alert/README.md

 To create a new test applet follow these steps:

 Click on the big “this” button

 Search for the “webhooks” service and select the “Receive a web request” trigger

-Let’s name the event test_event
+Lets name the event test_event

 Now select the big “that” button

 Search for the “notifications” service and select the “Send a notification from the IFTTT app”

 Change the message to I just triggered my first IFTTT action! and click on “Create action”

 Click on the “Finish” button and we’re done